badger-99/Hello-world/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project by using VS-code and injecting it to a browser through a local live server.

 <!--
 Example: